 1. Download Easy2Boot (either the basic download, or the DPMS version of E2B with XP 32-bit Mass Storage drivers if you want to install XP to SATA systems).

-3. Insert the USB drive into your Windows computer's USB port.
+2. Insert the USB drive which is to be wiped, into your Windows computer's USB port.

-Defraggler may also interfere with the script (see below for a list of known 'problem' software).
+Defraggler may also interfere with the script (see above for a list of known 'problem' software).

 5. Enter the USB drive number (e.g. 4) and then choose F=FAT32, or choose N=NTFSif you want to add files larger than 4GB to the E2B drive.

-NTFS is recommended - E2B can still be used for UEFI-booting using .imgPTN files.
+NTFS is recommended for UEFI-booting using .imgPTN files.

-If you want to support UEFI booting, you will need to create FAT32 .imgPTN partition image files.
-You can UEFI-boot from .imgPTN files, even if the E2B USB drive partition is formatted as NTFS, so there is very little disadvantage in using NTFS.
+If you want to support UEFI booting, instead of copying over ISO files, you will need to create FAT32 .imgPTN partition image files from the ISO files.
+You can UEFI-boot from .imgPTN files, even if the E2B USB drive partition is formatted as NTFS, so there is very little disadvantage in using NTFS and many advantages.

-6. Make_E2B_USB_Drive.cmd will ask you to specify a language, keyboard and menu option and will create a \_ISO\MyE2B.cfg file for you.
+6. Make_E2B_USB_Drive.cmd will ask you to specify a language, keyboard and other options and will create a \_ISO\MyE2B.cfg file for you.